Are you facing financial hardship as your Pennsylvania lawsuit continues?

 Though we provide what is commonly referred to as a lawsuit loan, it is actually a wholly non-recourse cash advance against the customer’s eventual lawsuit settlement.
 Plaintiffs are under no obligation to pay this back if they lose their lawsuit.

 You can spend your cash advance however you like.
-Plaintiffs in the past have used the funding to cover payments such as debts, mortgage, and general living expenses.
+Plaintiffs in the past have used the funding to cover payments such as debts, mortgages, and general living expenses.

 Apply For Lawsuit Funding in Pennsylvania Now